Explanation of house and property types

 A flat is usually found across one floor.
 An apartment, however, can span across multiple floors, and can sometimes be used to describe a more upmarket, higher-quality flat.

-What is a maisonette?
+What’s a maisonette?

 A maisonette – French for ‘small house’ – is like a flat because it’s one of multiple properties in a building.
-However, it has a separate entrance rather than a shared main entrance and separate front door.

 A maisonette can be a single storey or split over a few levels, and it also has its own address.

-Home insurance for every type of home
+Home and landlord insurance for every type of home

-If you’re a first-time buyer, or want to know things to look for when viewing a property, read our guide to house viewings.
+If you’re a first-time buyer or want to know things to look for when viewing a property, read our guide to house viewings.